A Series of Articles on the Science Behind COVID-19

 Why does the virus mutate?

 Viruses, like all living things, go through mutations throughout their lifespan.
 If a mutation provides a survival advantage, then that mutated version becomes the dominant strain.
-Just like the chameleons have evolved to change skin pigment shades to avoid predators, the COVID-19 virus keeps on evolving to avoid its predator – the human immune system.
+Just like the chameleons have evolved to change skin pigment shades to avoid predators, the COVID-19 virus evolves to avoid the human immune system.

-Virus mutation happens quickly over weeks to months due to the high number of viruses and hosts (people) out there.
+Virus mutation happens quickly over weeks to months due to the high number of viruses and infected people.
 Since it was first discovered, SARS-CoV2 has been acquiring two mutations in its genome (complete set of DNA) every two weeks.
 That may sound like a lot, but the influenza virus mutates at a much faster rate.

 Do mutations make big changes in a virus?